Queenie, Queen remembered with balloons and hugs

 SEBRING — After more than 100 people released dozens of balloons into the sky, in memory of a lost mother and child, local leaders urged others to spread love.

 “You have 30 seconds.
 Tell someone you love them now.
-Hug someone now,” said Ada McGowan, CEO of Highlands County Citizens with Voices at Saturday evening’s memorial at Citrus Terrace Apartments.
+Hug someone now,” said Ada McGowan, CEO of Highlands County Citizens with Voices at the Saturday evening memorial at Citrus Terrace Apartments on June 26.

 With that, she and the rest turned to embrace each other in honor of Queenie Roux, and her 3-year-old daughter, Queen, who died Wednesday in a car crash in Atlanta, Georgia.